manishamodi124/Courier_management_system/frontend/README.md

 | `MONGO_URI`  | MongoDB database connection URL        |
 | `JWT_SECRET` | Secret key used for JWT authentication |

-> ⚠️ Never upload your `.env` file or database credentials to GitHub.

 ---

 ## How It Works